progmamun/react-simple-firebase-authentication/README.md

 - 4. Copy Firebase init with config from firebase project settings
 - 5. Export default app
 - 6. import app firebase init.js into your app.js
+- 7. import getAuth from firebase/auth and create auth = getAuth(app)
+- 8. turn on Authentication